Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Learning LRNNs

+Therefore, at least in theory, any time-dependent function $f(t)$ can be interpolated, i.e., exactly approximated on the given function values and continued on input other than nonnegative integer numbers (cf. \cref{general}), although clearly not every function can be implemented by LRNNs, in particular functions increasing faster than single-exponential (cf. \cref{exponential}) such as $2^{2^t}$ (double-exponential) or $t\/!$ (factorial function).
+Also in practice, the LRNN learning procedure performs rather well (cf. \cref{result}).

-The procedure for learning output weights (cf. Sect.~\ref{output}) uses the reservoir state sequence as part of the coefficient matrix $X$ which reduces to at most two dimensions however -- independent of the number of reservoir neurons (cf. Sect.~\ref{ellipse}).
-Therefore the rank of the coefficient matrix $X$ is not maximal in general and in consequence the linear equation system from Eq.~\ref{linear} often has no solutions (although we may have an equation system with the same number of equations and unknowns).
+Nevertheless, the matrix $X$ may be ill-conditioned for long input sequences, because the reservoir state sequence as part of the matrix $X$ reduces to at most two dimensions for large $t$, independent of the number of reservoir neurons (cf. \cref{ellipse}).
+Hence, the rank of the matrix $X$ may not be maximal and consequently \cref{linear} may not be solvable numerically in practice (although we may have an equation system with the same number of equations and unknowns).
 A simple increase of the number of reservoir neurons does not help much.
-Therefore we shall apply the learning procedure in a specific way, learning not only the output weights $W^\mathrm{out}$ as in ESNs \citep{JH04}, but the complete transition matrix $W$, as follows.

-\begin{proof} First, we take the series of function values $f(t_0),\dots,f(t_n)$ and identify them with the time series $S(0),\dots,S(n)$.
-Let then $\big[R(0) \cdots R(n) \big]$ be a random reservoir state sequence matrix for $N^\mathrm{res}$ reservoir neurons, considered as additional input in this context.
-If all elements of this matrix are taken independently and identically distributed from the standard normal distribution, its rank is almost always maximal.
-Let now $d'$ be the rank of the matrix $\big[ S(0) \cdots S(n-1) \big]$ and:
+However, one could learn not only the output weights $W^\mathrm{out}$ as in ESNs but the complete transition matrix $W$: For this, we employ a random reservoir state sequence matrix $\big[R(0) \cdots R(n) \big]$ with $N^\mathrm{res}$ reservoir neurons, considered as additional input.
+If all elements of this matrix are random numbers, independently and identically distributed from the standard normal distribution, its rank is almost always maximal, because the original and the additional (random) inputs are throughout linearly independent of each other.
+This procedure therefore avoids the ill-conditioning of the matrix $X$.
+We then just have to solve the linear matrix equation $Y = W \cdot X$ (cf. \cref{linear}) with